 - signs that are misleading.

-Whether a sign satisfies the condition of one of those absolute grounds for exclusion must, in principle, be decided on the basis of the overall impression.
+Whether a sign satisfies the condition of one of those absolute grounds for exclusion must, in principle, be decided based on the overall impression.
 The IPI, following the case law of the Federal Supreme Court, tends to be strict with signs lacking distinctiveness or showing deceptive contents or misleading indications of origin.

 In Switzerland there is no protection of signs not registered as trademarks.
-An exception is made for any use relevant under the Federal Act against Unfair Competition (UCA) or if a sign is considered a “notorious trademark”, because the mark is known to the Swiss public for any reasons whatsoever, for example, intensive promotion or celebrity association.
+An exception is made for any use relevant under the Federal Act against Unfair Competition (UCA; SR 241) or if a sign is considered a “notorious trademark”, because the mark is known to the Swiss public for any reasons whatsoever, for example, intensive promotion or celebrity association.

 4. How can patents and trademarks be revoked?

-The proprietor of an earlier trademark may file an opposition to a registration on the basis of relative grounds for refusal, such as the similarity to an earlier trademark.
+The proprietor of an earlier trademark may file an opposition to a registration based on relative grounds for refusal, such as the similarity to an earlier trademark (art.
+31 TmPA).
 The opposition must be submitted in writing to the IPI with a statement of reasons within three months of publication of the registration.
 The opposition fee must also be paid within this time limit.
 If the opposition is justified, the registration shall be revoked in whole or in part; if this is not the case, the opposition shall be rejected.